Church Scaffolding for Uneven Floors

 A light-weight gin pole with a rope and pulley is provided with the Light Bulb Scaffold™ System.
 It locks to the frames at any height needed.

 The person on the ground pulls the rope to lift the parts up to the man on the tower.
 All the man on the tower has to do is guide the part into place.
 There is no awkward balancing act trying to support the weight of the frame while stabbing it on the stack pins.
-The man up top always feels safe and secure while building the tower.
+The man up top always feels safe and secure while assembling the tower.

-While the person on the ground is supporting the weight of the frame (35 pounds), the person on the tower simply guides the frame onto the stack pins as it’s lowered.
+While the person on the ground is supporting the weight of the frame (35 pounds), the person on the tower simply guides the frame onto the stack pins as its lowered.

 The guardrails were removed to miss the suspended floodlights on the right.
 Those bulbs were changed out as well, even though only 2 of the 4 were burned out.

 Ashton uses the rope and pulley on the gin pole to send the bulbs up to Terry.
+Light Bulb Scaffold™ is much safer for tall ceilings compared to a standard light bulb change ladder.

 Now it’s time to move up the steps to change bulbs over another row of pews.
 It took about 10 minutes to bring the aluminum decks and frames down so the spanner kit could be lifted up and over the pews to the next row.